 Although the AR glasses will have their own screen, the processing activities will be carried by its counterpart, the iPhone.
-Due to the lack of on-boarding computing power, built-in GPS, mobile data or wi-fi connection, the glasses are expected to be light and comfortable to wear for users.
-It is speculated that Apple could embed sensors and displays into the headset to make it more aware of the surroundings.
+The glasses are expected to be light and comfortable to wear for users due to its features like built-in GPS, mobile data or wi-fi connection, etc. It is speculated that Apple could embed sensors and displays into the headset to make it more aware of the surroundings.

 Is Apple Rebuilding Its Maps App?